Create Your Own Parent-of-Small-Kids Routine (20 Tips)

 19. Have intentional down time.

-Right along with that, schedule in down time, and make it really good down time.
+Schedule in down time, and make it really good down time.
 Don’t answer phone calls while you’re taking a walk with your family.
 Only check your email during certain times of the day, and certainly don’t use down time for your inbox.
 Treat relaxation as a vital part of your schedule, just as you would cleaning or cooking.

 20. Get enough sleep, water, and exercise.

-Finally, don’t forget to take care of yourself.
+Don’t forget to take care of yourself.
 How silly that we all often forget to take care of ourselves while we take care of others under our roof.
 Get rest.
 Stay hydrated.
 Make your health a priority.

 Get our weekly email called